I used to be one of those arrogant idiots who thought skincare was all about antiaging.

 That’s why, these days, I have a newfound appreciation for hydrating skincare lines like Skinsense by Abi Cleeve.
 They focus on getting the hydration foundation right so you can then build the rest of your skincare routine on it.

 The Skinsense 4 Piece Hydranet Discovery Collection features a dry cream, a night cream, a hydration concentrate and face mask to keep your skin hydrated 24/7.

 FYI, you can get the products separately if you prefer.
 Here’s how they work:

 Skinsense by Abi Cleeve Hydranet Day Cream is my least fave product from the Skinsense by Abi Cleeve range – and only because it doesn’t play well with my current sunscreen (La Roche Posay Anthelios Dermo-Kids 50+).

 When I layer the two together, they pill.
 Bummer!
 But if you can find a sunscreen that works well with it or are willing to wait 10+ minutes between applications to avoid the pilling, it’s well-worth a try.

 Rather than fancy natural oils/butters or cheap silicones, Hydranet Day Creme uses a bunch of synthetic emollients, like Stearyl Alcohol and Dicaprylyl Carbonate, to moisturise skin.

 I know they’re not sexy, but they get the job done.
 They prevent water loss and soften skin, all without suffocating it or leaving a greasy residue behind.

-It also has a bunch of moisture magnets – think glycerin and hyaluronic acid – that attracts moisture from the air into the skin, helping to keep it hydrated for longer.
+It also has a bunch of moisture magnets – think glycerin and hyaluronic acid – that attract moisture from the air into the skin, helping to keep it hydrated for longer.

 This combo makes the cream very hydrating.
 That’s something you wouldn’t say judging from the texture alone.
 It’s so lightweight, it sinks in immediately.